Discover Istria : Society (social life)

 In a country with a neo-liberal economy, where financial aid from the State is insignificant, family solidarity is not an empty word.
 In the countryside, when young people are old enough to become independent, if they don't have the means to settle down, a floor is raised for them.
 Three or even four generations share the same roof.
 It is also common for young people working abroad to send money to their parents.

 The attachment of many Croats to the defense of traditional Christian values has repercussions on society.
 In 2013, for example, a referendum called by Catholic associations focused on the constitutional definition of marriage as "the foundation of the family and society".
 It enshrined only one possible union, that of a man and a woman.
 Of those who voted, 65.76% said no to gay marriage.
 After a virulent debate of ideas, the Church swayed the Constitutional Court, and the teaching of sex education was also banned in schools.
-In July 2014, Parliament nonetheless passed a law authorizing civil unions between people of the same sex, granting them the same rights in terms of inheritance, social benefits and taxation, but excluding the right to adoption.
-While homophobic behavior still worries LGBTQI rights activists, gay rights are more widely accepted.
-The small community is enjoying greater visibility, thanks to new venues and festive events such as Gay Pride.
+In 2014, Parliament nonetheless passed a law authorizing civil unions between people of the same sex, granting them the same rights in terms of inheritance, social benefits and taxation, but excluding the right to adoption.
+While homophobic behavior still worries LGBTQ+ rights activists, gay rights are more widely accepted.
+The small community is enjoying greater visibility thanks to new associative venues and festive events such as Gay Pride.

 Health, private sector

-Reliable forensic medicine operates within a modern healthcare system, which applies rigorous quality standards to its practices and even offers medical tourism (cosmetic and dental surgery).
+Reliable forensic medicine operates within a modern healthcare system, which applies rigorous quality standards to its practices and offers medical tourism (cosmetic and dental surgery).
 For Croatian users, the compulsory social security system includes sickness-maternity, invalidity-old-age-death and unemployment insurance, but provides meagre family benefits.
 There is no specific insurance for work-related accidents or illnesses.
 Care for the sick and destitute is covered by private health insurance and pension funds.
 For low-income households, high health costs often mean that they have to rely on traditional remedies.

 A social cohesion that promotes the values of honesty